E-A-T has been a hot topic when it comes to on-site content.

 A great example of this is under recipes.

-My eight-year-old daughter and I were looking for banana bread recipes in Google.
+My 8-year-old daughter and I were looking for banana bread recipes on Google.

-I found that this recipe is actually way off on the bake when we baked it, by more than 30 minutes.
-But it had more than 15K reviews.
+I found that this recipe was actually way off on the bake when we baked it by more than 30 minutes.
+But it had more than 15,000 reviews.